birdsley/IS477/README.md

 **Data Profiling**

+Assess data quality of raw data that we acquired in the previous steps.

 **Data Cleaning**

+Adjust data to fix errors detected in the profiling stage.

 **Database Connection**

+Stored processed data in SQLite for reproducibility.

 **Data Integration**

+Merged asthma and air qaulity data at the county level.
+Prepared merged dataset for analysis.

 **Analysis**

+Generate descriptive statistics, visualizations, and correlations.

 **Work Cited**
 American Lung Association.
 (2025, May 9).
 Understanding the strong link between air pollution and asthma.
 American Lung Association. https://www.lung.org/blog/asthma-and-air-pollution